Redland City: Geography

-Environment
+Biogeography

 Redland City has many immediately recognisable animals and plants such as koalas, migratory shorebirds, flying foxes and scribbly gum forests.
 It is also home to over 1,700 other recorded native species, many of which are under threat from population growth and its associated effects such as habitat clearing and fragmentation, road construction, pollution and expanding development.
 The council area is also home to Venman Bushland National Park, and the Eprapah Scout environment training centre.

 In April 2013, the Redland City Council illegally cleared vegetation from public land on the foreshores of Moreton Bay.
 The council has been required by the State Government to restore the cleared vegetation and install signage about the restoration.
 Trees felled included many sheoaks.

 The city's koala population has declined significantly in recent years.
 In 2010, it was estimated that only 2,000 koalas remained, a 65% decline since 1999.
 Figures from a count in 2012 have not yet been released by the Queensland Government.
 The Redland City-based Koala Action Group has warned that: "Rampant expansion of urban areas will lead to the loss of the koala populations that are vital to the long-term survival of the species."

 The city boundaries include internationally significant coastal wetlands within the Moreton Bay Ramsar site.
 Tidal flats, mangroves and seagrass beds provide important habitats for fish, crustaceans, and: